dimabarbul/wiremock-openapi-validation-extension/BUILDING.md

 ## Release

 The project uses [release plugin](https://maven.apache.org/maven-release/maven-release-plugin/) for performing release.
-Apart from changes in source control management, release pushes docker images using `docker push` and uploads build artifact to sonatype.org.
+Apart from changes in source control management, release pushes docker images using `docker push` and uploads build artifact to Sonatype.

 Note 1: release does not wait for artifact to be validated, only to be uploaded.
-Note 2: artifact pushed to sonatype.org is not published, publishing is left to be done manually.
+Note 2: artifact pushed to Sonatype is not published, publishing is left to be done manually.

 To make a release, run following commands: